par7133/RADXIDE/README.md

 in /home/YourUser/.radxwork and must configured for this in radxide.tcl, variable dan(WORKDIR).

-The "Code Libray" of the window right pane needs the folder $dan(WORKDIR)/.examples eg:<br>
+The "Code Library" of the window right pane needs the folder $dan(WORKDIR)/.examples eg:<br>
 <br>
 /home/YourUser/.radxwork/.examples<br><br>